aquilesC/aquiles.me/content/losing jobs in the hands of artificial intelligence.md

 ## We are bound to one world
 Even though most people who look at artificial intelligence do it from the perspective of job loss, few look at the problem from the perspective that [[world resources are limited]].
 Even if architects become more efficient, we won't be able to build skyscrapers simply because [[we are running out of sand]].
 We can automate all the cars in the world, but they won't run without a way of powering them.

 For the foreseeable future, and regardless of what [[Elon Musk]] makes you believe, we are bound to this one planet.
 We are hitting rock bottom with some essential goods, such as helium.
 We are running out of polinizing bees.
-Fresh water is becoming a scarce resource in developed countries even before the entire humanity has access to drinkable water.
+Fresh water is becoming a scarce resource in developed countries even before the entire humanity has access to drinkable water[^2].
 There is no degree of automatization that can counter act the effects of living in a non sustainable way.

 ## How can the future be?
 The biggest challenge is that the capitalistic world is not prepared for a qualitative jump.
 People has started discussing about [[universal basic income]] to compensate for the lack of access to work.
 Imagine a world where very few people *had* to work, what would the rest do?
 If we all worked only 2 hours a week, what would we do with the extra time?